nathnolt/Quake-imgtool-folder-mips-wad-convert/README.md

 Supports dithering using didder ( https://github.com/makeworld-the-better-one/didder )

 # Why a new tool
 Because some people want to manage all of their wads with a single tool.
+I also think that this tool is faster if you want support for dithering.

 # Preparation